jdx/mise/contributing.md

 ## Dependencies

 - [rust](https://www.rust-lang.org/) stable 1.70.0+ (I test with the beta channel locally, but CI uses stable, you can use whatever)
-- [just](https://github.com/casey/just) this should be removed in favor of mise tasks but it's still used for some things
+- [just](https://github.com/casey/just) this should be removed in favor of mise tasks but it's still used for some things.

 ## Tasks